ToborWinner/discord-counting-tools/README.md

 A script to generate weird messages that are valid for a Discord counting bot.

+**Warning:**
+Due to recent changes anything that relies on non-arabic numerals may not work.

 ## Usage

 The command allows you two specify two parameters: mode and number.
 The number